restic/restic/doc/Design.md

 For creating a backup, restic scans the target directory for all files, sub-directories and other entries.
-The data from each file is split into variable length chunks cut at offsets defined by a sliding window of 64 byte.
+The data from each file is split into variable length Blobs cut at offsets defined by a sliding window of 64 byte.
 The implementation uses Rabin Fingerprints for implementing this Content Defined Chunking (CDC).
 An irreducible polynomial is selected at random when a repository is initialized.

-Files smaller than 512 KiB are not split, chunks are of 512 KiB to 8 MiB in size.
-The implementation aims for 1 MiB chunk size on average.
+Files smaller than 512 KiB are not split, Blobs are of 512 KiB to 8 MiB in size.
+The implementation aims for 1 MiB Blob size on average.

-For modified files, only modified chunks have to be saved in a subsequent backup.
+For modified files, only modified Blobs have to be saved in a subsequent backup.
 This even works if bytes are inserted or removed at arbitrary positions within the file.